Professional Experience

 Professional Affiliations

-- Nassau County Bar Association, Co-Vice Chair of Elder Law Committee
+- Nassau County Bar Association, (Co-Chair of the Elder Law, Social Services and Health Advocacy Committee)

 - Gerontology Professionals of New York (GPNY)